Dark Chocolate Raspberry Truffles With Cream Cheese

-Enjoy a sweet treat without so much sugar this Valentine’s Day with these Raspberry Truffles!
-Filled with cream cheese, coconut, and raspberry, this low sugar dessert is made with minimal organic ingredients that are full of flavor in each truffle!
+Enjoy a sweet treat without so much sugar this Valentine’s Day with these Dark Chocolate Raspberry Truffles with cream cheese!
+Filled with cream cheese, coconut, and raspberry, this low sugar dessert is made with minimal organic ingredients that are full of flavor in each cream cheese truffle!

-If you’re looking for more Valentine’s Day recipes, be sure to check out some of my other favorites like Organic Red Velvet Cookies, Strawberry Chocolate Bars, or Olive Oil Raspberry Brownies.
+If you’re looking for more Valentine’s Day recipes, be sure to check out some of my other favorites like Sourdough Red Velvet Cookies Without Food Coloring, Strawberry Chocolate Bars, Strawberry Donut Pound Cake, Homemade Cherry Marshmallows, Eggless Chocolate Heart Cake, or Olive Oil Raspberry Brownies.

 What is stevia?